What is breast implant revision?

 Some women may have had several breast implant revision procedures to treat capsular contracture.
 The thickness of the soft tissues begins to diminish with repeated surgical procedures and may increase the risk of the implant or its edges being visible.
 The risk of implant rippling is also higher.
 The best option is to carry out fat transfer to the breast while performing breast implant revision in the same procedure.
 This is also known as hybrid breast augmentation.

 Despite successful treatment of capsular contracture, the condition can still recur despite following all the best guidance for prevention.
-Patients who develop severe grades of capsular contracture or have had multiple breast revision surgeries may be better suited to having polyurethane breast implants as these have been shown to reduce the risk of developing repeated capsular contraction.
-Patients who smoke should ideally be given help to stop smoking as the prevalence of capsular contracture is doubled in smokers versus non-smokers.
+Patients who develop severe grades of capsular contracture or have had multiple breast revision surgeries may be better suited to having polyurethane breast implants, as these have been shown to reduce the risk of repeated capsular contraction.
+Patients who smoke should be given help to stop smoking as the prevalence of capsular contracture is doubled in smokers versus non-smokers.

-Breast implant rupture
+3. Breast implant rupture

 MRI is the most appropriate diagnostic imaging investigation to diagnose silicone implant rupture.
 An MRI scan can assess the integrity of the outer implant shell and detect silicone that may have migrated into the surrounding tissues.
 An ultrasound scan is a suitable alternative if patients are not keen to have an MRI scan.
 However, diagnosing breast implant rupture on ultrasound is highly operator-dependent and requires a skilled practitioner.
-Modern breast implants containing silicone have a very low risk of rupture of less than one percent.
+Modern breast implants containing silicone have a very low risk of rupture of less than one per cent.
 Medical grade silicone in the latest generation implants has a highly cohesive nature.
 This means that if a rupture occurs, the silicone does not leak out like a runny liquid and remains within the implant shell or the surrounding capsule.
 The breast capsule surrounding an implant is composed of scar tissue and is the body’s normal reaction to a foreign body, including breast implants.

-Breast implants have a finite lifespan which means that as breast implants age, they are more likely to develop breaches in the integrity of the outer shell, including minor cracks or larger tears.
+Breast implants have a finite lifespan, which means that as breast implants age, they are more likely to develop breaches in the integrity of the outer shell, including minor cracks or larger tears.
 These will require revision breast implant surgery at the earliest opportunity to minimise the risk of complications occurring.

-Breast implant malposition
+4. Breast implant malposition

 The position of breast implants may change if the breast pocket is excessively large in a certain direction.
 Breast implants may migrate downwards or upwards.
 They can also migrate outwards towards the armpit or inwards, known as symmastia.
 The best way to prevent or minimise these issues is to ensure meticulous surgical technique is used throughout the procedure.
 Our expert breast specialists are experienced in creating breast pockets with precise dimensions to accommodate the size of your chosen implant.
 This helps to prevent implant displacement and possible malposition.
 Patients who choose excessively large implants have a higher risk of developing implant displacement.
 Implants that are 500cc or larger are more likely to migrate downwards or outwards due to their heavier nature.
 Implants that are positioned over the muscle, also known as the subglandular approach, have a greater risk of downward displacement.
 Implants placed beneath the muscle are more likely to displace outwards.

-Excessively large breast gap or wide cleavage
+5. Excessively large breast gap or wide cleavage

 Breast implants can displace outwards towards the armpit, and this can result in a reduction in the appearance of breast cleavage.
 When people lie flat, it is normal for the breasts to move laterally.
 When people are standing or sitting, breast implants should not displace laterally.
 An excessively large breast implant pocket from overzealous dissection or natural expansion with time can result in the implants migrating laterally to the sides and is especially noticeable when lying down.
 Some women may have chest wall deformities, such as pectus carinatum.
 This condition creates an excessive curvature of the chest wall and increases the likelihood of lateral displacement of breast implants despite an appropriately sized breast pocket.

-Symmastia or uniboob
+6. Symmastia or ‘uniboob’

 When breast implants move medially or towards the sternum, this is known as symmastia or a ‘uniboob’.
 Symmastia has a greater risk of occurring with subglandular placement of implants.
 It can, however, also occur from the excessive surgical release of the pectoralis muscle fibres in its inner aspect as part of the dual plane approach combined with the insertion of an excessively wide breast implant.

-Symmastia most commonly relates to an excessively large breast pocket in women who may have a pre-existing deformity of the chest wall such as pectus excavatum.
+Symmastia most commonly relates to an excessively large breast pocket in women who may have a pre-existing deformity of the chest wall, such as pectus excavatum.
 This increases the likelihood of breast implants migrating in an inwards direction.
 Surgical treatment for symmastia is complex and difficult.
-Revision breast surgery involves adjusting the size of the pockets using suture reconstruction and changing to a smaller sized implant with a slimmer base.
+Revision breast surgery involves adjusting the size of the pockets using suture reconstruction and changing to a smaller-sized implant with a slimmer base.

-Double bubble deformity
+7. Double bubble deformity

-A double bubble deformity is known as a static deformity as it is visible when the breasts are in a resting state.
-In this condition, the breast implant is located below the normal lower breast fold leading to the formation of an extra crease below the level of the breast implant.
+A double bubble deformity is known as a static deformity, as it is visible when the breasts are in a resting state.
+In this condition, the breast implant is located below the normal lower breast fold, leading to the formation of an extra crease below the level of the breast implant.
 This can look unsightly.
-Causes of a double bubble include excessively large implants, short nipple to IMF distance, capsular contracture, tuberous breast deformity or a well-defined inframammary fold.
+Causes of a double bubble deformity include excessively large implants, short nipple to IMF distance, capsular contracture, tuberous breast deformity or a well-defined inframammary fold.
 Surgery to correct a double bubble deformity is considered technically challenging.
 The exact surgical technique used will depend on the extent of surgical correction required.

-Animation deformity
+8. Animation deformity

 Animation deformity results in implants migrating upwards and outwards with muscle contraction in patients who have breast implants placed beneath the muscle.
 The condition can occur due to both excessive and inadequate release of pectoralis muscle fibres along the breast bone or may occur over time as the soft tissue begins to lose its thickness.
 The condition is more common in women with well-developed chest muscles who carry out upper body resistance exercises.
 The condition can be corrected by repositioning the breast implant into a subglandular position above the muscle.
 The implant is replaced with a highly cohesive breast implant and may be supported in its position with the use of acellular dermal matrix (ADM).

-Breast implant rippling
+9. Breast implant rippling

 Breast implant removal or Breast implant replacement